Implementing a Stack in Java using Arrays and Linked Lists

 Array-based implementation

-The first implementation I would like to discuss stores the stack contents in an underlying fixed-sized array.
-Using such a method provides constant time ‘O(1)’ lookup of all items in the collection, however in the stacks case this benefit is not warranted.
-An initial array (size of 2) is first initialised, and when new elements are added the running total is incremented.
-Additions to the array occur in constant amortized time ‘O(1)’, as they are inserted at the end.
-If the array reaches its limit we then have to do the linear time ‘O(n)’ task of creating a new array of double the size, and then copying the contents over.
-Using the ‘System.arraycopy’ method call is a more performant alternative to building up the new array ourselves.
-When an element is removed (popped) from the stack a check is done to see if the array is now a quarter full, if so the array is again resized, but this time cut in half.
-As resizing the array is a very costly act we want to do it as infrequently as possible, using the double and quarter rules provides us with a good balance in typical use-cases.
+The first implementation I would like to discuss stores the stack contents in an underlying fixed-size array.
+Using such a method provides constant time ‘O(1)’ lookup of all items in the collection; however, in the stack’s case this benefit is not warranted.
+An initial array (of size 2) is first initialised, and when new elements are added, the running total is incremented.
+Additions to the array occur in constant amortised time ‘O(1)’, as they are inserted at the end.
+If the array reaches its limit, we then have to perform the linear time ‘O(n)’ task of creating a new array of double the size and copying the contents over.
+Using the System.arraycopy method call is a more performant alternative to building the new array ourselves.
+When an element is removed (popped) from the stack, a check is performed to see if the array is now a quarter full.
+If so, the array is resized again, but this time it is halved.
+As resizing the array is a very costly operation, we want to do it as infrequently as possible.
+Using the double and quarter rules provides a good balance in typical use cases.

-One point you can pick up from this example is maybe the overlooked initial capacity parameter you can initialise an ArrayList with.
-Implemented conceptional the same, doing so can increase performance greatly if you have an estimate (heuristics) on how large the list is going to grow.
+One point to note from this example is the often-overlooked initial capacity parameter with which you can initialise an ArrayList.
+Implemented conceptually in the same manner, doing so can greatly increase performance if you have an estimate (heuristics) of how large the list is going to grow.

 public class StackArray<T> implements Stack<T> {